Post-traumatic stress disorder: Human-made disasters

-The September 11 attacks took the lives of nearly 3,000 people, leaving 6,000 injured.
+The September 11 attacks in the United States took the lives of nearly 3,000 people, leaving 6,000 injured.
 First responders (police, firefighters, and emergency medical technicians), sanitation workers, and volunteers were all involved in the recovery efforts.
 The prevalence of probable PTSD in these highly exposed populations was estimated across several studies using in-person, telephone, and online interviews and questionnaires.
 Overall prevalence of PTSD was highest immediately following the attacks and decreased over time.
 However, disparities were found among the different types of recovery workers.
 The rate of probable PTSD for first responders was lowest directly after the attacks and increased from ranges of 4.8–7.8% to 7.4–16.5% between the 5–6 year follow-up and a later assessment.

 When comparing traditional responders to non-traditional responders (volunteers), the probable PTSD prevalence 2.5 years after the initial visit was greater in volunteers, with estimates of 11.7% and 17.2% respectively.
 Volunteer participation in tasks atypical to the defined occupational role was a significant risk factor for PTSD.
 Other risk factors included exposure intensity, earlier start date, duration of time spent on site, and constant, negative reminders of the trauma.

 Additional research has been performed to understand the social consequences of the September 11 attacks.
 Alcohol consumption was assessed in a cohort of World Trade Center workers using the cut-annoyed-guilty-eye (CAGE) questionnaire for alcohol use disorder.
 Almost 50% of World Trade Center workers who self-identified as alcohol users reported drinking more during the rescue efforts.
 Nearly a quarter of these individuals reported drinking more following the recovery.
 If determined to have probable PTSD status, the risk of developing an alcohol problem was double compared to those without psychological morbidity.
 Social disability was also studied in this cohort as a social consequence of the September 11 attacks.
 Defined by the disruption of family, work, and social life, the risk of developing social disability increased 17-fold when categorized as having probable PTSD.